8 Bad-Ass Historical Women Who Defied Gender Norms

 In her personal life, she married and divorced a second time, then married a third time.
 She ultimately got into legal trouble for her views and for publishing content that resulted in obscenity charges and jail time.

 Despite public backlash and multiple arrests, Woodhull remained a fierce advocate for change.
-Her run for the presidency in a time when women couldn’t even vote challenged public perceptions about women’s capabilities and roles in leadership.
+Her run for the presidency at a time when women couldn’t even vote challenged public perceptions about women’s roles in leadership.
+She later published a journal with her daughter (cool) promoting eugenics (okay, less cool), which was popular at the time.

-Qiu Jin (1875-1907): Chinese Feminist Revolutionary and Poet
+Qiu Jin (1875-1907): Feminist Revolutionary and Poet

 Qiu Jin was a poet, writer and one of the most famous Chinese feminists and revolutionaries of the late 19th and early 20th centuries.
-Born in Xiamen, China, Qiu Jin defied norms by leaving her husband and children behind to study in Japan, where she became inspired by the concepts of gender equality and democracy.
-She joined “several” anti-Manchu revolutionary groups in this period of her life.
+Born in Xiamen, China, Qiu Jin defied norms by leaving her husband and children to study in Japan, where she became inspired by the concepts of gender equality and democracy.
+She joined several anti-Manchu revolutionary groups in this period of her life.

 In 1905, she returned to China to advocate for women’s rights and joined revolutionary activities of the republic cause against the Qing Dynasty.
 When their revolution failed and she saw her friends executed, she declined to escape despite having had the opportunity to do so.

 Qiu Jin wrote powerful essays and poems challenging the oppressive treatment of women in Chinese society, condemning common practices like foot-binding.
 During her lifetime, she bucked gender norms by refusing to bind her own feet, dressing in men’s clothes and choosing to pursue her education even though it meant leaving her family.
+She is now remembered as China’s Joan of Arc, and an all-around badass.

 Nella Larsen (1891-1964): Harlem Renaissance Author and Social Critic